m975261/securep2pconnect/replit.md

 - **No STUN servers**: Application does not use any STUN servers to prevent local IP discovery
 - **User-controlled TURN servers**: Users provide their own TURN relay servers for complete control
 - **No default relays**: Application ships with no built-in TURN server credentials

+**TURN Credential Encryption**
+- **AES-256-GCM encryption**: TURN username and credentials encrypted at rest in database
+- **Per-room storage**: Each room stores its own encrypted TURN configuration
+- **Secure retrieval**: Credentials decrypted only when returned via API for authorized requests
+- **Key derivation**: Encryption key derived from environment variable using SHA-256

 **Rate Limiting**
 - Tracks failed password attempts per IP per room